-From the high altitude, the holy pagoda looks like a giant dragon is turning its large back.
+From a high altitude, the holy pagoda looks like a giant dragon is turning its large back.
 From the Perfume river, it is easy to see Phuoc Duyen Tower.
 It was a birthday gift from Tu Duc Emperor offered to his grandmother in 1844.
-One special thing in this tower is that there is a statue of Buddha placed to face the south on every floor.
+One special thing about this tower is that there is a statue of Buddha placed to face the south on every floor.
 Ongoing inside the tower, you can see a spiral staircase leading to the top floor where a golden Buddha statue was previously on display.

 4.2.
 Giant Turtle And Dai Hung Chung Bell

 On the left-hand side, there is a pavilion featuring a huge bronze bell, named Dai Hong Chung.
-Cast in 1710, the bell’s dimensions make it one of the most achievements in bronze casting in Vietnam at that time.
+Casted in 1710, the bell’s dimensions make it one of the most achievements in bronze casting in Vietnam at that time.
 It weighs nearly 6,000 pounds, is 4.5 feet high, and is audible up to 6 miles far away.

 4.3.
-Three Door Gate and Dai Hung Shrine
+Three-Door Gate and Dai Hung Shrine

 4.4.
 Austin Car and The Stupa

 Walking to the backyard, we will see a beautiful rockery.
 It is for decoration but also to be an air conditioner.
-To make weather cooler in summer and warmer in the winter.
+To make the weather cooler in summer and warmer in the winter.
 There is a large yard with many fabulous bonsai trees.
 Each monk in the pagoda takes care of one.
 A bit further, there is an Austin car.
-The car of Thich Quang Duc Monk who burnt himself in 1963 to against Ngo Dinh Diem Regime.
+The car of Thich Quang Duc Monk who burnt himself in 1963 against the Ngo Dinh Diem Regime.
 Asking for the freedom of people to follow Buddhism.